Some of Beyond Meat’s excuses for its stock troubles are laughable

 - As for any reported creeping aversion to health food, Beyond Meat burgers aren’t exactly quinoa.
 They have essentially the same amount of calories and saturated fat as regular meat, with part of their appeal stemming from the fact that they don’t taste like health food.

-- Finally, there’s the idea that profits fell in part because potential new customers didn’t get a chance to taste samples while shopping at Kroger.
+- Finally, there’s the idea that profits fell, in part, because potential new customers didn’t get a chance to taste samples while shopping at Kroger.
 It’s certainly possible; just unlikely to the extent that the absence of a sampling program directly led to millions in unmade purchases.

 Despite having some questionable explanations for its current stock position, Beyond remains an innovative company with a high-quality product.
 The harsh reality, though, is that even without the pandemic and its attendant challenges, the company’s stratospheric growth rate likely never would have been sustainable.
 The sooner its leaders accept as much, the easier it will be to chart a course to post-pandemic profitability.